-This tells you the percentage of patients who required more assistance with activities of daily living over time.
+This tells you the percentage of patients that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-Measures the percentage of long-term patients who retained mobility levels.
-Many in the industry believe that mobility is critical to residents' mental and physical well-being.
+Measures the percent of long-term care patients who remained mobile levels.
+Many would argue that mobility is vital to patients health.

 Short-term Care: Rehospitalizations

-This metric tracks the number of rehospitalizations per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the health of residents.
+This metric measures the number of rehospitalizations per thousand days of short-term care.
+Avoiding the hospital during rehabilitation is key to restoring the physical well-being of patients.

 Short-term Care: ER Visits